NataliiaShevchenko620/Finance_loan_approval_prediction_data/README.md

 - Linear Regression Models
   - A linear regression model was created and fitted as a function of ApplicantIncome and LoanAmount.
-  - The model coeffient (i.e., slope) of the regression line is 0.007927.
+  - The model coefficient (i.e., slope) of the regression line is 0.007927.
   - The model intercept (i.e., y-intercept) of the regression line is 103.57.
   - The Mean Absolute Percentage Error (MAPE) is 0.3387.
   - The maximum loan amount for a mortgage = 103.57 + (0.007927 * Total Income).